 If the skin becomes thirsty, this has unpleasant consequences.
 At first, the skin simply feels dry, tense or itchy.
-In the stratum corneum , the horny layer, water-soluble enzymes are left stranded and regulate the protective cuticle layer.
+In the stratum corneum , the horny layer, water-soluble enzymes sit on dry land that regulate the protective cuticle layer.
 This is how rough, scaly patches form.
 The skin loses elasticity and becomes cracked or shows hairline fissures that make it look older.
-Spoiler Alert: Oil alone is not enough.
-This only has a moisturepreserving effect , but not a moisturedonating effect .
+Spoiler alert: Oil alone is not enough here .
+This only has a moisture- preserving effect , but not a moisturizing effect .

 You can't just pour water into the skin at will.
 It doesn't flow into invisible tanks somewhere below the surface from which it can feed forever.
 The skin needs it in the horny layer and that's where it stores it.
 Here is a mix of active ingredients known as Natural Moisturizing Factor (NMF) .
 It soaks up water like a bath sponge.

 💡 The NMF determines how well the skin is able to absorb moisture.
-The TEWL indicates how quickly the moisture is released again.
+The TEWL shows how quickly the moisture is released again.

-In short: Your skin is well moisturized when it has enough of its own moisturizing factors (NMF) to bind water and an intact skin barrier to prevent it from losing it1.
+In short: Your skin is well moisturized when it has enough natural moisturizing factors (NMF) to bind water and an intact skin barrier to prevent it from losing it 1 .
 But what exactly do these two components consist of and how can you optimally support your dry skin here?
 Let's dig a little deeper here!

 The moisture content of the stratum corneum: the role of the NMF

 The Natural Moisturizing Factor is not a single substance, but a mixture of water-soluble, powerful humectants that the body produces or absorbs from food.
-These include amino acids, salts, glycerin, urea and hyaluron1.
-Healthy cells in the outer layer of skin contain around 20 to 30% of the NMF in dry weight (i.e. without water).
+These include amino acids, salts, glycerin, urea and hyaluronic acid 1 .
+Healthy cells in the outer layer of skin contain around 20 to 30% of NMF by dry weight (i.e. excluding water).

 The role of the NMF